GCLS$^2$: Towards Efficient Community Detection Using Graph Contrastive Learning with Structure Semantics: Graph Contrastive Learning with Structure Semantics for the Community Detection

 \subsection{Graph Preprocessing}

 In GCLS$^2$ model, the graph preprocessing is used to obtain the high-level graph that deeply expresses the structure information of the graph.
 We show an example of the graph preprocessing in Figure~\ref{fig:processing}.
 For a data graph $G= (V(G), E(G), \Phi(G), A, X)$, we have the adjacency matrix $A \in \{0,1\}^{N \times N}$ and arrtibute matrix $X \in \mathbb{R}^{N \times F}$, where $N$ denotes the size of $V(G)$ and $F$ denotes the number of attributes.
-We consider using a set, $M = \{M_1, M_2, \cdots, M_m\}$, of the classical community structure patterns (i.e., $k$-core, $k$-truss, $k$-plex, etc.) to extract the high-level structure of $G$.
+We consider using a set, $M = \{M_1, M_2, \cdots, M_m\}$, of the classical community structure patterns (i.e., $k$-core, $k$-truss, $k$-plex) to extract the high-level structure of $G$.
 Specifically, we count the substructures of the original graph using each pattern $M_i \in M$, and we initialize a dictionary $Dic$ to store the number of specific substructural patterns held for each edge pair $\left \langle v_i,v_j \right \rangle$.
 In Figure~\ref{fig:processing}, we use two substructures (triangle and pentagon, which are 1-core and 3-plex structures, respectively) for pattern counting, and the dashed lines in Figure~\ref{fig:processing} denote the edges with a pattern count of 0 and masked.
+In fact, other specified dense structures (e.g., rectangles) could also be used for the task.
+However, in this paper, we focus on pattern counting based on the two fundamental structures mentioned above.
 In this way, we can obtain a high-level structure graph $G^H$ and a high-level adjacency matrix $A^H$.
 It is worth noting that we did not remove those nodes whose neighboring edges all have a pattern number of 0, and retained their attribute values for subsequent structure contrastive learning to maintain model smoothing.

 After that, we extract the elements of the dictionary $Dic$ and construct a structure similarity matrix $S \in \mathbb{R}^{N \times N}$ for $G$ and $G^H$, the computation of each $s_{i,j} \in S$ as follows: